There Are So Many Amazing Female Musicians!

 Debbie Harry of Blondie

 Debbie Harry was such a charismatic performer during Blondie’s heyday.
-She was certainly good looking, but her appeal was about more than smiling for the camera.
+She was certainly photogenic, but her appeal was about more than smiling for the camera.
 In addition to being an amazing singer, there was something electric and dangerous about her presence.
 I’ve always loved that nearly every one of Blondie’s songs contains some element of surprise – an unexpected twist or turn that turns everything on its head.

-I was recently introduced to Jane Weaver’s work by my lovely wife, whose own music shares certain stylistic similarities with Weaver’s.
+I was recently introduced to Jane Weaver’s work by my wonderful wife, whose own music shares certain stylistic similarities with Weaver’s.
 I love the textures of the analog synthesizers on this track, the Casio beats, and those gorgeous vocal harmonies.
 So cool!

 Shara Nova of My Brightest Diamond